JermellB/restagraph/docs/Demo_session.md

       {
         "type": "People",
         "uid": "Keanu_Reeves",
-        "notes": "May or may not be married to Winona Ryder.", "createddate": 3847886778,
+        "notes": "Likes motorbikes.
+May or may not be married to Winona Ryder.", "createddate": 3847886778,
         "original_uid": "Keanu Reeves",
         "displayname": "Keanu Reeves",